 "The past, simply as past, does not exist," wrote the historian R.G.
 Collingwood.
 History is a quest.
 It requires piecing together knowledge of the past from bits of evidence and interpretations left behind.
 Courses on this subject are about identifying problems, looking for and evaluating bodies of evidence, and telling a synthetic story in a direct manner.
 Neither social theorists nor lyric poets, historians borrow from both to create a compelling vision of a vanished reality.
 History is a base for our knowledge of the world and a guide to participation in it.
-The New School offers interesting and unusual courses that range across geography, era, and a range of broad and narrow topics.
+The New School offers interesting and unusual courses that range across geography, era, and a range of both broad and narrow topics.

 What does it mean to be a Jew?
 Is there a difference between Jewish culture and the religion of Judaism?
 How have Jewish cultural traditions influenced the city of New York, the country, and the world at large?
 The New School's innovative Jewish Cultural Studies curriculum explores the histories and forms of Jewish cultural life, with a focus on the rise of secularism in Jewish communities and the contributions of Jewish thinkers to secular intellectual traditions in the broader culture.

 Students develop the skills of reporting, editing, and story pitching that will help them flourish in the profession.
 Writing workshops cover a wide range of forms within the genre, including not only basic reportage but profiles, photo stories, first-person essays, reviews, and opinion pieces.
 The rapidly developing world of online journalism and social media is not neglected.
 In all courses there is an attempt to balance the artistic with the pragmatic.
 Our faculty includes accomplished critics, columnists, documentary filmmakers, essayists, and photojournalists.

 This program offers instruction in management practices for small business and nonprofit organizations.
 Whether your interest is in acquiring or polishing skills for your current job, positioning yourself for a new career, opening your own business, or supporting a nonprofit or arts institution, New School Management and Entrepreneurship courses can give you a step up.